 The recorded cases of monkeypox may be the “tip of the iceberg” – Al-Manar TV website – Lebanon

-The World Health Organization warned Friday (May 27, 2022) that the 200 cases of monkeypox that were detected in recent weeks in countries where the virus does not usually spread, could be the “tip of the iceberg.”
+The World Health Organization warned Friday (May 27, 2022) that the 200 cases of monkeypox that were detected in recent weeks in countries where the virus does not usually spread, might be the “tip of the iceberg.”

 “We don’t know if we’re just seeing the tip of the iceberg,” said Sylvie Briand, director of the WHO’s Department of International Preparedness for Infectious Risks, in a presentation at the World Health Assembly in Geneva on the “uncommon” spread of the virus.